 Park was born in 1949 on a Korean island in the Yellow Sea and began painting at the age of 13.
 In the 1960s, while still in junior high school, a teacher recognized his skill and urged him to enroll in an art class after observing one of Park’s watercolor paintings.
 Despite his interest in sports, Park signed up for the class, going on to win many awards and competitions.

-Park continued to gain recognition, but his father was determined to have his only son gain a career in business.
-Park eventually had to leave his home and live with his friend in a nearby farming village.
-This proved to be a blessing in disguise, as he was surrounded by nature and people who made their living from the earth.
-These aspects of his new home would shape his direction as an artist.
+Park continued to gain recognition for his artistic talents, but his father was determined to have his only son pursue a career in business.
+The more renown Park gained for his art, the more uncompromising his father became.
+Park eventually left his home in Seoul to live with a friend in a nearby farming village.
+Moving to the countryside proved to be one of the most significant events in Park’s life.
+Instead of the bustling city, Park was surrounded by nature and people who made their living from the land.
+He came to understand nature as a source of comfort and renewal, which would shape his direction as an artist.

 Park attracted the attention of prominent artists and heads of state.
-Byen Si-Jin, former university president of Jo-Joo Island, was his private art teacher and mentor.
-The former president of South Korea, Yun Bo-seon, personally awarded him first place in many national competitions held by the Mok-Woo Art Society.
-Park is still the youngest person ever to have participated in these competitions.
+Byen Si-Jin, the former university president of Jo-Joo Island, was his private art teacher and mentor.
+The former president of South Korea, Yun Posun, personally awarded Park first place in many national competitions held by the Mok-Woo Art Society.
+Park is among the youngest artists ever to participate in these competitions.

 “America is a country of opportunity,” Park says.
 “In Europe an artist’s background is more important than his work.
 But in America, an artist recognized for the quality of the work he produces.”

 Park and his family reside in Southern California, where Park continues to draw inspiration from the coastline, his family, and his garden.

 Park’s artistic style reflects that of the French Impressionists with its inviting and sunny compositions.
 However, Park’s style departs from traditional Impressionism by using precise color combinations and configurations that are detailed and realistic.